nannook206/buttshock-py/README.rst

 Python Implementation Details
 -----------------------------

-This is a python implementation of the RS-232 control protocol for the ErosTek ET-312 electrostimulation box.

-Documentation of the link cable, protocol, and other information is at:
+Documentation of the link cable, protocol, and other information about the ET-312 protocol is available at:

 https://buttshock.com/doc/et312